zx80live/akka-cluster-template/readme.md

-Akka cluster example for local and EC2 testing
+Akka cluster template for local and EC2 testing
 ==============================================================
 Version 1.0